serverless-appsync/serverless-appsync-simulator/README.md

 # External functions

-When a function is not defined withing the current serverless file you can still call it by providing an invoke url which should point to a REST method (must be post).
+When a function is not defined withing the current serverless file you can still call it by providing an invoke url which should point to a REST method.
+Make sure you specify "get" or "post" for the method.
+Default is "get", but you probably want "post".

 ```yaml
 custom: